ology/MIDI-Tab/README.md

 MIDI-Tab
 ========

-Generate MIDI from ASCII tablature
+Perl procedures to generate MIDI from ASCII tablature